chadgoding-ping/Solution-WorkForce/README.md

 Logon to PingOne for Enterprise and copy the Activation Key that should be presented.
 This key should be pasted into PF to begin the integration process.

 **[Notes]**
-* When prompted to for a Directory Server, Select `Yes` and press the `Begin` button to conenct the one is created as part of this Solution
+* When prompted to for a Directory Server, Select `Yes` and press the `Begin` button to conenct the one that is created as part of this Solution
 * Uncheck the `Outbound Provisioning` checkbox if you don't want to configure this.
 * For the Extended Properties -- type `Basic` or `Passwordless` (depending on what journey you want a User Authentication to take)
 * Use the `Default Policy Contract` to Map values into the Connection